 Our College system ensures that every child is known, as an individual, both to their tutor and also to their Head of College.
 We have six Colleges, which form the heart of our pastoral work.
 Tutor groups are made up of around twenty-two students in Years 7 to 11 from each College.
 Each group has a personal, close-knit feel, helping individual students to find their way and to thrive.

-We have been using GL products for a number of years now, and are particularly pleased with the power of CAT and PASS testing in terms of transition from Year 6 as well as how these products help us plan learning effectively.
+We have been using GL Assessment products for a number of years now, and are particularly pleased with the power of CAT4 and PASS testing in terms of transition from Year 6 as well as how these products help us plan learning effectively.

 Technology is strongly integrated into our curriculum and classroom practice through our partnership with Google Apps for Education.
 All pupils are issued with Chromebooks for use in the classroom and at home.
 These laptops, which run primarily while connected to the Internet, allow for a more collaborative and accessible approach to teaching.